playfulprogramming/playfulprogramming/content/blog/angular-npm-font-usage/index.md

 }
 ```

-While this package is not going to maintain code, I still believe it important to maintain a semver for the package.
+While this package will not maintain code, I still believe it important to maintain a semver for the package.
 If a path of the package changes, the semver will communicate that with your package's consumers alongside the changeling.
 As such, this `package.json` utilizes [Conventional Commit and `commitlint` to auto-generate changelogs and maintain history version](/posts/setup-standard-version/).

 ## Add Font Files {#font-files}